 - The kioscos are located at Baltra & Charles Binford.
 It’s easy to walk from anywhere in town.
 You can also always take a cheap pickup truck taxi.
 If you need to, ask any local for help finding los kioskos – they’ll all know.
 More information about Los Kioskos on the Galapagos Islands here.

-- The best coffee in Puerto Ayora that we found was at OMG Espresso, a roastery serving locally grown Galapagos coffee.
-Bonus: it also has fro-yo!
+- The best coffee in Puerto Ayora that we found was at 1835 Coffee Lab, a roastery serving locally grown Galapagos coffee.

 - You’ll find plenty of places to get drinks for Happy Hour along Charles Darwin avenue, the main street in Puerto Ayora.
 Stroll through around sunset to take advantage of the best 2-for-1 drink offers!

 Activities and Day Tours from Puerto Ayora

 Puerto Ayora is the main hub for the Galapagos Islands, and a good home base to do the Galapagos without a cruise.
 There are plenty of activities you can do on the island itself, plus loads of day trips and tours.
 We recommend booking your Puerto Ayora day tours as soon as you arrive on the island.
 To book a day trip or tour, just find any tour operator (their offices are all over town) or visit the kiosk near the docks.
 Be aware that you’ll need to pay for your day tour up front with cash.

 We’ve included information and tips on the best day trips and tours from Puerto Ayora that we enjoyed.
 There are many, many more that we didn’t get a chance to experience!
 Here’s a great resource with more helpful information on the other activities in Santa Cruz Island.